-In the spirit of St. Ignatius, Loyola’s administration, Board of Trustees, faculty, and staff intentionally strive to keep a Loyola education affordable and accessible by charging less than the actual cost of education for all students.
+In the spirit of St. Ignatius and Loyola’s administration, Board of Trustees, faculty and staff, we intentionally strive to keep the Loyola experience affordable and accessible by charging less than the actual cost of education for all students.

 Loyola College Prep’s financial assistance program provides tuition relief to deserving students who are qualified for, but cannot afford, a Loyola education.
-The primary source of money is the interest income from Loyola’s Endowed Scholarships .
-Income derived from the fund’s investments is earmarked for financial assistance and also helps to offset the school’s operating expenses.
+The primary source of money is the interest income from Loyola’s Endowed Scholarship Fund.
+Income derived from investments is earmarked for financial assistance and also helps to offset school operating expenses.
 In addition, money raised for Loyola’s Community Scholarship Fund provides additional funding for need-based aid.
 The majority of Loyola’s financial aid awards are derived from these sources.
 Annual Fund gifts are NOT used for financial assistance.

 Currently there are two other forms of outside assistance that Loyola accepts – ACE and ARETE scholarship.
-These two programs are available for student who attended public school in the previous school year before attending Loyola and have a financial need based on the programs’ income limitations.
-Families must apply directly to the programs and name Loyola as their school of choice.
+These two programs are available for students who attended public school in the previous school year before attending Loyola and have a financial need based on the programs’ income limitations.
+Families must apply directly ACE and ARETE and name Loyola College Prep as their school of choice.
 For more information on the ACE and ARETE Scholarship programs, please review the websites below:

 ARETE Scholarships: www.aretescholars.org or 225-245-3610

 3. Need-Based Assistance (provided by the Catholic Diocese of Shreveport)

 Catholic applicants who request financial assistance consideration though the TADS application process are automatically considered for Diocesan assistance.
 Discounted tuition rates are also available for Catholic families.
 If you would like to apply, please complete the Parishioner Verification Form found in the TADS application process.

 4. Assistance Not Based on Need (provided by Flyer Alumni organizations)